Assam Accord: All persons residing in state before January 1, 1951, defined as Assamese, says report

 A report on Clause 6 of the Assam Accord defines “Assamese people” as all persons residing in the territory of Assam on or before January 1, 1951, and their descendants.
 The All Assam Students’ Union released a copy of the “confidential” report on Tuesday.
 The students’ union is part of a high-level committee for the implementation of Clause 6 of the Assam Accord of 1985.

-The committee, constituted to define the “Assamese people” and implement Clause 6, had submitted the report to Assam Chief Minister Sarbananda Sonowal on February 25 so that it could be handed over to Union Home Minister Amit Shah.
-The All Assam Students’ Union said it released the document as the people have the right to know its contents, PTI reported.
+The committee, constituted to define “Assamese people” and implement Clause 6, had submitted the report to Assam Chief Minister Sarbananda Sonowal on February 25 so that it could be handed over to Union Home Minister Amit Shah.
+The All Assam Students’ Union said it released the document as people have the right to know its contents, PTI reported.

 Clause 6 of the Assam Accord of 1985 calls upon the Centre to provide constitutional, administrative and legislative safeguards to protect the linguistic and cultural identity of the Assamese people and safeguard their rights to land.
 The signing of the accord in 1985 ended a six-year-long, violent anti-immigrant movement, sparked by anxiety over fresh migration into Assam in the aftermath of the Bangladesh War of 1971.
 Using the war as the cut-off, the Accord defined anyone who came before the midnight of March 24, 1971 as an Indian citizen in Assam.
 But the accord did not define who falls under the ambit of “Assamese people”.